-When it comes to manipulating drum tracks, nobody does it better than BT (a.k.a Brian Transeau), the Guinness World Record holder for the most edits in a recorded piece of music (6,178 to be precise).
+When it comes to editing drums, nobody does it better than BT (a.k.a Brian Transeau), the Guinness World Record holder for the most edits in a recorded piece of music (6,178 to be precise).
 His audio-production and editing skills are legendary, but don’t let that scare you: BT’s methods, insanely complex as they are at times, can be applied to a wide variety of styles and recording situations.
-Here are three drum-related mixing tips and tricks from the master himself.
+Here are three drum editing tips and tricks from the master himself.

 Always shelve the snare, hi-hat, room mikes, and cymbals between 110Hz and 150Hz.
 A 12db shelf works great, because you don’t want a wall.
 It is revolutionary how good this sounds in mixing drums.